Healthy Homes Assessment Clouston Park

 Fines for Failing to Comply

-Since the 1st July of 2021, if a new or renewed tenancy is signed on a Clouston Park rental property, all Healthy Homes compliance tasks need to be taken care of by the end of 90 days.
+As of 1st July 2021, if a new or renewed tenancy is signed for a Clouston Park rental property, all Healthy Homes compliance work have to be done by the end of 90 days.

-From the 1st of July in 2021, when a brand new or renewed contract is signed on a Clouston Park rental property, all Healthy Homes compliance work must be completed inside of 90 days.
+As of 1st July 2021, if a new, renewed or varied Tenancy is signed for a Clouston Park rental property, all Healthy Homes compliance work must be done within 90 days.

-Failure to comply with one of the Healthy Homes Standards within the deadlines can result in an amount of $7200.
-In addition, if the current Healthy Homes Statement of Compliance isn’t included within an updated, renewed, or amended tenancy agreement there could be an additional penalty or infringement fee.
+Inability to adhere to any of the Healthy Homes Standards inside of the deadlines can result in an amount of $7200.
+Furthermore, if a current Healthy Homes Statement of Compliance isn’t included in a new, renewed or revised tenancy agreement there could be an additional penalty or infringement fee.

-Any tenant can ask for information regarding the Healthy Homes Standard and how they relate to the property they live in.
-If the property manager fails to supply the information requested within 21 days of being informed of the request, they will receive an infringement letter and be fined up to $750.
+Anyone can request information about the Healthy Homes Standard and how they relate to the property they live in.
+If the property manager fails to provide the information requested within 21 days from receiving the request, they may be issued an infringement notice and be fined up to $750.

-In addition, there’s also a fine of approximately $900 for property owners or property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or information.
-The person who is responsible to pay this fine is the one who is named on the tenancy agreement as being the person letting the property out and it could be the name of the landlord, or the property management company.
+In addition, there’s also a penalty approximately $900 for property owners or property managers providing a false or incorrect Healthy Homes Compliance Statement or other information.
+The person who is responsible for this fine is the person who is named on the tenancy agreement as the person who is leasing the property out It could also be the name of the landlord as well as the company that manages the property.

-The information contained in the Statement of Compliance requirements to be up-to-date before the tenancy agreement can be signed, and ideally it should be maintained throughout the duration of the tenancy when any relevant work gets completed.
+All information in the Statement of Compliance needs to be accurate before the tenancy agreement can be executed, and it is updated throughout the tenancy as any associated work has been completed.

-It is important to be aware that landlords who have several rental properties can face greater penalties for non-compliance.
-The harshest penalties are handed down for serious breaches, and landlords with more than six properties could be fined as high as $50,000, and even as high as $100,000 in hearings.
+It’s important to be aware that a landlord who manage several rental properties can face even higher fines for non-compliance.
+The highest penalties are handed down for serious breaches.
+Landlords with at least six rental properties could be fined up to $50,000, and as much as $100,000 in the case of hearing claims.

-Clearly, failure to adhere to your Healthy Homes requirements can hit your wallet resulting in massive fines as well as continuing to be required to comply with the requirements.
-Don’t put your rental at risk. property, contact us today and ask us to conduct a house assessment performed on your rental property.
+Clearly, failure to adhere to compliance with Healthy Homes requirements can hit your bank account hard, with massive fines as well as still having to meet compliance.
+Don’t take a chance with your rental property call us now and ask us to conduct a home evaluation performed for your rental property.

 Healthy homes matter

-One in three households the property in New Zealand and Clouston Park, and research has shown that these rental houses are more likely to be colder, older, are not as effective heating and are of lower quality than owner occupied properties.
+About 1 in 3 households rent in New Zealand and Clouston Park, and research has shown that these rental houses are likely to be colder, older, are not as efficient heating and tend to be lower quality than the homes of owners.

-Improve the standard of Clouston Park rental property can help tenants enjoy better mental and physical health and reduce the disruptions to their work, education and daily life due to illnesses.
-Your investment is also protected from mould, mildew and damp damage, meaning less maintenance costs over the long term.
+Improving the standard of Clouston Park rental property can allow tenants to experience better mental and physical health and reduce the disturbance to learning, work and living because of diseases.
+Your investment will be protected from mould, mildew and damp damages, which means lower maintenance costs in the long run.

-The Healthy Homes Standard is a set of specific and minimal standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping for Clouston Park rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught stopping on Clouston Park rental properties.

-Begin now by calling about the Clouston Park Healthy Home assessment on your rental property today.
+Start now and call about getting a Clouston Park Healthy Home assessment on your rental property now.

 healthy homes assessment compliance